 Recently I was asked what I thought has survived of ancient Celtic tradition in the same way that Yoga and Ayurvedic medicine have survived in ancient Indian tradition and Confucian philosophy and Acupuncture have survived in Chinese tradition.

-And the first thing that came into my mind was Free Will/Free Speech!
+And the first thing that came to my mind was Free Will/Free Speech!

 It's that simple!
 We know that when we are seriously unwell we must take stock of our lives to reclaim wellbeing and autonomy.

 "The "CRAIC" (pronounced "crack") is an Irish expression for enjoying good 'fun' in conversation amongst equals: The gift of the gab.
 Energetic storytelling, conversation, and debate on important matters, all in the midst of music and laughter.
 This is the main focus of Irish social life and it has its roots in ancient Celtic ancestry and the continuing determination to maintain a sense of 'inner' freedom.

 Anyone who understands and celebrates the concept of personal sovereignty as referring to individual freedom and responsibility for acts of free will can become a lively communicator who knows the potential for ecstasy in good communication: new stories and new experiences to share, constantly renewing the thrill of discovery: The CRAIC!
 A joyous spirit, even with the history of suffering the Irish have endured.

 In the ancient Celtic worl view, Truth holds supreme power.
 The 'word' is sacred and imbued with real magic power and is not to be profaned.
 Truth is the foundation of speech and all words are founded on Truth.
 Weaving Truth into mythical stories is considered a high art within Irish culture.